 "Then I'll change that," he stated with an air of confidence that had fled her and nestled within him.
 However, despite those words, nothing changed.
 He'd set out to do the impossible.
 Even months later, when their families had agreed that they'd make an excellent pair, she still would not give up her heart.
 Even after their wedding…

-She had not lost herself like he had.
+She had not lost herself as he had.
 No, Bellatrix was perfectly sober and aware and alert and beautiful as always.
 "Dol…," she murmured.

 Rodolphus buried his face in her chest, tuning out reality.
-All that went through his mind was that Bella was his but not his.
+All that went through his mind was that Bellatrix was his but not his.
 She never would be, even on that last night…

-It was the night that would become known as the Battle of Hogwarts.
-Rodolphus…yes, he'd lost some of his sanity along the way and that only made sense since he and Bella had been Voldemort's most loyal followers.
+It was the night that would come to be known as the Battle of Hogwarts.
+Rodolphus…yes, he'd lost some of his sanity along the way and that only made sense since he and Bellatrix had been Voldemort's most loyal followers.
 Even the Malfoys couldn't compete.
 He knew that Lucius was looking for his son instead of winning the war.

 "NOT MY DAUGHTER, YOU BITCH!"

 That was loud.
 Rodolphus hurried.
-He heard Bella's screams.
-These weren't crazy, devilish shrieks; she –Her screams stopped.
+He heard Bellatrix's screams.
+These weren't crazy, devilish shrieks; she— Her screams stopped.

-Strange but sweetly sad in that sickening sort (alliteration, Morghen).
+Strange but sweetly sad in that sickening sort.
 I actually really enjoyed writing this, despite how much I hate Bellatrix for offing my beloved Sirius *weep*.
-BTW: That line above, "NOT MY…" is a quote from the Deathly Hallows, so credit goes to J.K.
-Rowling, thanks.